COGS18/COGS18.github.io/_sources/intro.md

 ### Current Iteration

-Introduction to Python is currently running for Fall 2021, for which you can check out the current [syllabus](assets/intro/syllabus).
+Introduction to Python is currently running for Winter 2022, for which you can check out the current [syllabus](assets/intro/syllabus).

 ### Materials